Is your garage putting your home at risk of a break-in? According to the FBI, the garage is the point of entry for around 9% of burglaries.

 8. Replace the Garage Door Opener

-If your garage door opener is old and outdated, it might be time to replace it with a newer option.
+If your garage door opener is old and outdated, it might be time for garage door opener replacement with a newer option.
 New openers have more security features, such as app compatibility, as mentioned above, plus features such as additional lighting and battery backup which allows you to still operate the door during power outages.

 Don’t Overlook Garage Door Security

 Don’t leave your home vulnerable to intruders.
-Instead, follow the garage door security tips we’ve outlined above to protect your home.
+Instead, follow the garage door security tips we’ve outlined above to protect your home or schedule garage door opener repair if necessary.
 Doing so can help you make your home less attractive to would-be thieves and keep your family safe.